bitcoin-sv/bsv-components-library/store-levelDB/doc/README.md

 ## BlockStore Setup:

-The process is very straightforward: we create a ``BlockStoreLevelDBConfig``and we use it to get an instance:
+The process is very straightforward: we create a ``BlockStoreLevelDBConfig``and we use it to get an instance.
+This Configuration makes use of the *RuntimeConfiguration* defined previously.

 ```
 RuntimeConfig runtimeConfig = new RuntimeConfigDefault();